Araraura/FragileStrengthForNailArts/README.md

 # FragileStrengthForNailArts
-Original code by @TTacco
+Original code by @TTacco.

-Allows Nail Arts to be affected by the damage increase from Fragile / Unbreakable Strength
+Allows Nail Arts to be affected by the damage increase from Fragile / Unbreakable Strength.

+Contributions / pull requests are welcome!